AgnesSG/AgnesSG.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Why?

-Because I love to create new things.
+I love to create new things.

 Not for creation's sake, but to fulfil people’s needs, wishes, and dreams.
 When I create something, I love to see the final product but also the learning, experimentation and creative process behind it.
 Architecture is, to me, a way of understanding and shaping the human world; an opportunity to contribute to the development of our today and our tomorrow.
 And it is a great responsibility too.